Advisory Groups and Task Forces

 What benefit would I get from serving on the Student Advisory Council?

-Members of the council will have a chance to develop and demonstrate leadership skills, experience sitting on a council, meeting and working with diverse youth as well as other education stakeholders, and contributing to Kindergarten to Grade 12 (K–12) education continuous improvement.
+Members of the council will have a chance to develop and demonstrate leadership skills, experience sitting on a council, meet and work with diverse youth and education stakeholders, and contribute to improving K-12 education in Manitoba.
 Each member will receive a formal recognition certificate signed by the Minister of Education and Early Childhood Learning confirming their participation at the end of their term.

 Will members' expenses related to attending Student Advisory Council meetings be covered?